 Insider tip: Visit The Jolly Butcher, the highly popular local pub, for a roast or refreshment.

-Regent’s Park Road: for books and cupcakes
+Regent’s Park Road: for books, cupcakes and celeb-spotting

 Running through Primrose Hill, this is a pleasant shopping parade to explore, with the delightful Primrose Hill Books and plenty of other independent shops such as the curious beer seller Bottle Apostle.
 A definite pitstop on the way down from climbing the hill.

-Insider tip: We love the contemporary Garden fair, GROW London, at Primrose Hill in July
+Insider tip: We love The Contemporary Garden fair, GROW London, at Primrose Hill in July.

-Covent Garden: for buzz and bustle
+Neal's Yard, Covent Garden: for buzz and bustle

 Magical Neal's Yard

-For small outposts of big stores, come to Covent Garden, where the branches are on quiet streets, perfect for popping in and out of.
+For small outposts of big stores, come to Covent Garden, where the branches are on quiet streets, perfect for popping in and out.
 There's an Apple here, plus chic designers like Cos and Camper, and classics like stately perfume house Penhaligon's.
 At Neal Street, visit Aram for contemporary furniture and then drop in to magical Neal's Yard for a spot of respite: Homeslice Pizza or 26 Grains.

 Insider tip: At Covent Garden, pop in to the market building itself: there's often live opera and classical music echoing up from the ground floor and you can look down over it – a culture fix for free.